glzr-io/glazewm/README.md

   initial_state: "tiling"

   # Sets the default options for when a new window is created.
 This also
-  # changes the defaults for when the state change commands, like
+  # changes the defaults for when the state changes commands, like
-  # `set-floating`, are used without any flags.
+  # `set-floating`, is used without any flags.
   state_defaults:
     floating:
       # Whether to center floating windows by default.